krutoivoker/openapi-collect/README.md

 # openapi-collect
-A set of scripts to get&amp;collect swagger\openapi definitions

 An idea was something like "I need to be informed about chages in API to be able to test it properly.
 I'm Feeling nervous without that" :D

 Contents: